IEEE 1588v2 PTP Boundary Clock Overview

 BC-2 P-2 and BC-2 P-3, boundary master ports, are connected to ordinary remote slaves—OC-3 and OC-4.
 OC-3 and OC-4 are included as clock clients in the configuration of the master ports—BC-2 P2 and BC-2 P-3.
 Both slaves receive PTP packets from the master boundary port to which they are connected.

-A clock client is the remote PTP host, which receives time from the PTP master and is in a slave relationship to the master.
+A clock client is the remote PTP host, which receives time from the PTP master and is in a client relationship to the master.

-The term slave is sometimes used to refer to the clock client.
+The term client is sometimes used to refer to the clock client.

 An device acting as a master boundary clock supports the following types of downstream clients: